 Some countries are very strict when it comes to their artworks.
 A few have made it illegal to share these images on social media.

 For example, you can take as many photographs of the Eiffel tower in the daytime with no problem.
 But at night time, it is illegal.

 Educational platforms such as Wikipedia will have images deleted if the law doesn’t change.
 This could affect your workflow and creativity.
-Please check before getting embroiled in red tape.
+Check this article to learn more.